StatCan/openmpp/documentation/GettingStarted/GettingStarted.md

 ![Notebook screen](NewNBScreen03.png)

 This will bring up a window with all your existing Notebooks.
-You can manage them here.
-See section XXXX for instructions on how to delete resources.

 ![Notebook screen](NewNBScreen04.png)